techidock/open-source/channel_area/README.md

 Edit Mode is off by default so the point markers remain hidden until enabled.

 Use the **Water Height** box on the **Channel Properties** tab to draw a blue line at the chosen level.
 The line spans only the width of the current shape.
 The resulting water area appears along with the overall area in that panel.
 Use the **Silt Height** box to show sediment build-up.
-The brown region up to this line is counted separately so you can see the silt area alongside the water area; this value is also displayed in **Channel Properties**.
+The transparent brown region up to this line is counted separately so you can see the silt area alongside the water area; this value is also displayed in **Channel Properties**.
 A **Height Units** dropdown lets you show these heights in metres, centimetres or millimetres independently of the shape units.
 The **Manage Shapes** dialog stores the water and silt heights along with the points when saving a design so it reloads exactly as drawn.
 All point coordinates are saved in millimetres regardless of the units currently displayed.
 These levels are automatically restored when a shape is loaded.